Star Formation and Chemical Enrichment in Protoclusters: RESULTS

-Although our sample size is small, our simulated clusters have lower metallicity for lower-mass clusters at $z = 0$.
-This trend is consistent with observations \citep{Yates2017} and other simulation results \citep{Truong2019,Pearce21_C-EAGLE}.
+The observations \citep{Yates2017} and other simulation results \citep{Truong2019,Pearce21_C-EAGLE} indicate that the metallicity in the center of the Core is lower for lower-mass clusters at $z=0$.
+However, our results do not exhibit a clear trend, which could be attributed to the limited sample size.

 Since the PC region is a Lagrangian volume, the PC mass is constant, as seen in Fig.~\ref{fig:evolution_R_M}.
 Therefore, the metallicity of the PC region can also be interpreted as the total mass of heavy elements if gas inflow/outflow is not significant in the Lagrangian volume.
-The heavy element mass has not increased much since $z\sim2$, supporting early enrichment in the PC region \citep{Ettori2015,McDonald2016,Biffi2018_review,Pearce21_C-EAGLE}.
+In addition, the stellar mass of the entire PC is almost constant at $z<2$ in our simulations.
+For these reasons, the heavy element mass has not increased much since $z\sim2$, supporting early enrichment in the PC region \citep{Ettori2015,McDonald2016,Biffi2018_review,Pearce21_C-EAGLE}.
+The metallicity of the PC at $z<2$ is mainly dominated by gas whose temperature is $T>10^7\,\mathrm{K}$, which we show in Sec.~\ref{sec:chemicalabundanceEvo}.